CherylYuWang/cherylyuwang.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Li Guo is an Associate Professor of Finance at Fudan University and an Academic Researcher at the Shanghai Institute of International Finance and Economics.
-Prior to joining Fudan University, he obtained his PhD in Finance from Singapore Management University.
-His work has been published in esteemed journals, including the Journal of Financial Economics, the Journal of Business and Economic Statistics, and the Journal of Economic Dynamics and Control.

-His research interests are Asset Pricing, Behavioral Finance, Artificial Intelligence, Textual Analysis, and FinTech.
+Yu Wang is a PhD Candidate in Finance at Shanghai University of Finance and Economics.
+She obtained her master’s degree in Applied Economics from National Technological University and bachelor’s degree in Financial Engineering from Huazhong University of Science and Technology.
+Her research interests are empirical asset pricing, behavioral finance, machine learning, and FinTech.
+She has published papers in leading journals such as Journal of Economic Dynamics and Control.
+She is a CFA charterholder and her work has been cited over 900 times on Google Scholar.

 Education
 ======
-PhD (Finance), Singapore Management University
+PhD Candidate (Finance), Shanghai University of Finance and Economics

-MS (Economics), Nanyang Technological University
+MS (Applied Economics), Nanyang Technological University

-BS (Finance), Zhejiang University
+BS (Financial Engineering), Huazhong University of Science and Technology